☎ +1 214-659-1775 Signal: +1 214-659-1775 [email protected]

 Locked out of a wallet like this one?

-We repair hardware wallets, crack forgotten passwords, and rebuild broken seed phrases — on our own bench in Denver.
+I repair hardware wallets, crack forgotten passwords, and rebuild broken seed phrases — on my own bench in Denver.

-✓ NO FEE UNTIL YOUR CRYPTO IS BACK · FREE EVALUATION
+✓ NO FEE UNTIL YOUR CRYPTO IS BACK · FREE ASSESSMENT

 If any one of these is true, walk away.
 No exceptions.